lucasresck/machine-learning/README.md

 # machine-learning
-Exercise and homework codes for Machine Learning (2021, FGV).
+Problem sets and implementations for Machine Learning (2021, FGV).